Roofing dumpster rental in Concord

 Asphalt Shingle Weight and Tonnage Planning

-When projects mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping specialized loads separate from standard asphalt tear-offs to ensure everything runs through the correct sorting facility in Concord.
+If you mix shingle debris with framing or sheathing offcuts, we route that container to our standard c&d debris service—a separate process from pure asphalt tear-offs—to ensure we stay compliant with local landfill regulations in Concord, California.

 Driveway Placement for Roofing Crew Workflow